andrewmarmion/react-native-template-andrewm/README.md

 Tests are stored in `./__tests__`.
 Jest matches on `*.test.js` this is because detox matches on the *.spec.js and confusions and errors will arise if they are not separate.

+A sample working test exists so run `npm run test` to see it in action.

 ### Linting is provided by Eslint

 `npm run lint` will run the command `eslint *.js ./ --fix`.